 Serving suggestions

-The lentil walnut taco meat doesn’t have to be for just tacos, how about…
+The lentil walnut taco meat doesn’t have to be for just taco night, how about…

 - Burrito filling